ChickenProp/LW_Darwin_contest/README.md

 # LW_Darwin_contest
-draft of a bot submission

-# NOTE: Do not download and submit yet
-This is a work in progress.
+Here is all you need to make your own CloneBot that will join the CloneBot clique.

-# How does cloneBot work?
+# How does cloneBot work:
 CloneBot has 2 different behaviours:
 - after round X, it just executes a payload.
 The payload is your personal code.
 At this moment, we hope competition outside the clique will have been eliminated, so we can settle it between ourselves.
 - before round X, CloneBot perfectly collaborates with its clones (us clique members), and gradually defects against outsiders.
 To do so, CloneBot compares its own code and opponent's code.
 Doing that, it ignores the payload.
 This way, it guarantees that until round X, all clique members act as one, and nobody gets an unfair advantage by collaborating with outsiders more than the others clique members.

-# How do I use it?
+# How to use it:
 The payload is where you put your own program.
 Feel free to modify it as you wish.
 Actually, you should personalize your payload with a unique comment, to be 100% sure that you do not tie with clique members during the early rounds of cooperation.
 **Do not modify what's before the payload, as it would exclude you from the clique!**